Tim-Riffelmacher/smart-wallet/README.md

 ![](./resources/network_chat.png)

 On the network page, users can engage in discussions with others on finance topics.
-To do so, they can select the appropriate channel, compose their message, and send it.
+To do so, they can select the appropriate channel, write their message, and send it.
 The chat window displays the six latest messages, and users have the option to delete their own messages by clicking the _Remove_ button, making it no longer visible to others.
-Additionally, messages can be saved by clicking the _Star_ button, preserving them in the user's saved messages tab for future reference.
+Clicking on the _Refresh_ button catches new messages from others and displays them (This is necessary due to lack of support of asynchronous operations and poor render preformance.
+More details on this are stated in the [Evaluation](#evaluation)).
+Additionally, messages can be saved by clicking the _Star_ button, preserving them in the user's _Saved messages_ tab for future reference.

 ![](./resources/network_saved_messages.png)